anishLearnsToCode/hackerrank-algorithms/README.md

 HackerRank is an online platform that offers programmers the ability to test their sills, practice and learn something new.

-The problem sets on HackerRank are divided in Domains and the following are the domains on HackerRank:
+The problem sets on HackerRank are divided in Domains, and the following are the domains on HackerRank:

 1. [Algorithms](https://www.hackerrank.com/domains/algorithms)